nmpegetis/nbegetis.com-gatsby/src/content/blog/blog-20210725/index.md

 > **Q2 b**.
 Can I share and discuss this whole above information with my group friend Chris?

 * **A2 b**.
 No, not everything.
 Chris may be included in some **classified (Level 3)** discussions, like knowing Alice’s health problem, but he should not get to know from me, the real reason Alice broke up with him, as Alice shared this information in **secret with me (Level 4)**.
 N*o matter how many years have passed and how good friends I remain with Alice or Chris*, this information keeps its **severity/importance**, as long as I am concerned!
-And since it is some information that conserns only Alice and not me, only she can change the **severity/importance** whenever she likes.
+And since it is some information that conserns only Alice and not me, only she can change this information's severity/importance whenever she likes.

 > **Q2 c**.
 Can I share and discuss this whole above information with Dino?